Resmaa Menakem on Why Healing Racism Begins With the Body

 So when I'm thinking about these pieces around what happens to the people that are out here doing this work...this is why I believe that the people are always doing this work have to create culture and have to create for themselves both communal and individual ways of developing self-discipline in order to compound the self-love that it’s gonna take to do this work.

-Leslie: Yeah we can’t think our ways... think ourselves into changing these systems that really comes down to this...The beauty to me of the work that you're that you're offering is framing In a very easy to understand way what happens to her bodies, what happens to our nervous systems when we take in experiences that are ours, but also you know really speaking to what we're learning from epigenetics around how trauma is translated and how we our bodies actually can react in ways that are unexpected, that we may not have a particular context for, and then there’s this reactive behavior that often times leads us to either feeling actual threat or actual violence to another body.
+Leslie: Yeah we can’t think our way... think ourselves into changing these systems that really comes down to this...The beauty to me of the work that you're that you're offering is framing In a very easy to understand way what happens to our bodies, what happens to our nervous systems when we take in experiences that are ours, but also you know really speaking to what we're learning from epigenetics around how trauma is translated and how our bodies actually can react in ways that are unexpected, that we may not have a particular context for, and then there’s this reactive behavior that often times leads us to either feeling actual threat or actual violence to another body.

 Resmaa: That’s right.

 Leslie: I want to spend a little bit of time talking about some of the...some of the ways, some of the exercises, some of the ways that you brought this in to My Grandmother 's Hands and how that has resonated so strongly for you as the gift to offer for us to begin to undo this within our own bodies that then can hopefully transform personality and family dynamics and eventually culture.